keypuncheralwin/TheDogHouse/README.md

 # TheDogHouse
 [Live Website](http://the-dog-house-agll.herokuapp.com/)

 Online dog adoption marketplace.
-Looking for a doggies? or hoping to find a loving home for your dog? visit TheDogHouse.
+Looking for doggies? or hoping to find a loving home for your dog? visit TheDogHouse.
 Anyone can put up their dog for adoption whether you are a breeder, shelter or just someone who can no longer care for there dog.

 ## Features